 James Bradley Assoc.
 (Glassmates):

 Products from James Bradley Associates, of Northridge California, are easier to identify.
 Most items are marked with "1973 James Bradley Assoc Inc", but some are dated 1974.
 The brand was called Glassmates, but this name only appears on packaging.
 It seems that JBA was not a glassmaker at all, and was only in the business of decorating blank glassware manufactured by other companies.

 Patterns imitated by JBA are: Butterfly Gold, Snowflake Blue, Spring Blossom Green, Old Town Blue, Woodland Brown and Spice O' Life.
 Glassware sets were offered in clear glass, as well as with a white exterior finish.

 Beverage jugs also were available and they have a similar narrow-necked shape as those made of Pyrex.
 The difference is easily spotted though with the white exterior finish on JBA versions.

 Also part of the Glassmates brand were pedestal mugs in white opal glass, with decorations imitating: Snowflake Blue, Butterfly Gold, Spring Blossom Green, Old Town Blue, Woodland Brown, April, Blue Heather, Indian Summer, Meadow, Spice O' Life.
 The mugs were manufactured by Federal Glass and a few have Federal's logo on the bottom, an "F" within a shield.
 But most mugs have no maker's mark at all, but their distinctive "B" shaped handle identifies them.

 Besides glassware, JBA also put their name on vinyl placemats.
 So far only a "Butterfly Gold" version is known, bearing a 1972 date.
 The pattern is not very convincing and does not match the glassware designs that this company produced either.

 From early 1986 to mid 1992 Indiana Glass held a licence from Corning to produce matching glassware under the "Drinkware for Corelle" brand.

 After losing the Corning licence, Indiana launched the "Complements" brand based on look-alike patterns.
-Imitations of Forever Yours, English Breakfast, First of Spring and Apricot Grove exist with the double-bulge style.
+Imitations of Forever Yours, English Breakfast, First of Spring and Apricot Grove exist with a double-bulge shape.
 There are other glass products, like candy dishes, decorated with this version of Forever Yours.